AnaEliza/testing-fundamentals/README.md

 Get a copy of this repository using the `git clone git@github.com:AnaEliza/testing-fundamentals.git` command in the terminal.

+Navigate into the project folder using the `cd testing-fundamentals/` command in the terminal.

 Install all the required libraries using the `mvn clean install` command in the terminal.

 Run the tests using the `mvn test` command in the terminal.